freerange/site/soups/weeknotes/week-341.snip.markdown

 [Tadas][] got the app upgraded to Ruby 2.1.6 and continued his sterling work of handling updates to the existing Smart Answers, including overseas-passports, student-finance-forms and calculate-state-pension.

-James and I finished up on Thursday by preparing some notes for the presentation we've agreed to give at the content team show and tell next week.
+James and I finished up on Thursday by preparing some notes for the presentation we've agreed to give at the content team Show and Tell next week.

 ## GFR